truongluan303/grab-it/README.md

 ## Example Usage

-In order to download a Youtube video using 2 separate GET requests.
+Download a Youtube video using 2 separate GET requests:

 You can send the first `GET` request to `https://grab-it.onrender.com/youtube?url=<youtube-video-url>` where `<youtube-video-url>` is the URL to the Youtube video you want to download.
 Since the server will retrieve the video when it receives the request, it can take a while depending on the size of the video.